chrislconover/Bodega/README.md

 ¹ The tradeoffs of `SQLiteStorageEngine` vs. `DiskStorageEngine` are discussed in the [StorageEngine documentation](https://mergesort.github.io/Bodega/documentation/bodega/using-storageengines), but `SQLiteStorageEngine` is the suggested default because of it's far superior performance, using the same simple API.

-Bodega provides two different instances of `StorageEngine` out of the box, but if you want to build your own all you have to do is conform to the `StorageEngine` protocol.
+Bodega provides `SQLiteStorageEngine` and `DiskStorageEngine` out of the box, but if you want to build your own, all you have to do is conform to the `StorageEngine` protocol.
 This will allow you to create a `StorageEngine` for any data layer, whether you want to build a `CoreDataStorageEngine`, a `RealmStorageEngine`, a `KeychainStorageEngine`, or even a `StorageEngine` that maps to your API.
 If you can read, write, or delete data, you can conform to `StorageEngine`.

 ```swift
 public protocol StorageEngine: Actor {